Demonbane18/HelmLock/next-helmlock/README.md

 ✔setup order id screen
 ✔fix 1 hour duration error invalid end time
-✔finish order history screen for user add locker number in locker model change deliver order to manual open locker
+✔finish order history screen for user
+✔add locker number in locker model
+✔change deliver order to manual open locker close Store and show toast store is closed if store is closed for the day and also consider opening and closetime using isBefore

 create renting logic
-create duration logic with automatic opening and closing conditions 50 percent remove cookie orderPending when you ended the locker duration place order screen with alert message for penalty
+remove cookie orderPending when you ended the locker duration place order screen with alert message for penalty add server opening hours for duration

 ## Admin Side